P026B

 Symptoms drivers notice

-Rough idle or unstable engine operation.
+Rough idle or uneven running.

 How to diagnose P026B